6hzzz/PerfectPlayer/README.md

 >Download and run https://github.com/NikmanSergey/PerfectPlayer/releases

 >*Upgrade:*
->To save all program and channels settings:
+>To guaranteed save all program and channels settings:
 >- Before installing save the settings in a separate file (Save settings)
 >- After the upgrade, restore settings (Restore settings)